Iss Pyaar Ko Kya Naam Doon? Ek Baar Phir: Plot

-Abhay kidnaps Jyoti's daughter, leading Shlok to beat him up.
-After convincing the family, Siddharth and Jyoti marry.
-Aastha attempts several times to expose Niranjan's true identity to Shlok, but he does not believe her.
-She manages to obtain a recording of Niranjan confessing his malicious intentions, but he destroys the evidence.
-Fearing Aastha might succeed in exposing him, Niranjan creates misunderstandings between Shlok and Aastha.

-Aastha accuses Niranjan of controlling Anjali and neglecting Jyoti, which angers Shlok.
-He orders Aastha to stay in a separate part of the house.
-Anjali joins Aastha and also blames Niranjan for deceiving everyone.
-Niranjan is stunned by Anjali's defiance.
-Jyoti then witnesses Niranjan admitting his wrongdoings and speaking ill of Anjali.
-Devastated, she joins Aastha and Anjali, and tells Shlok that he is being deceived.
+Aastha attempts to inform Shlok about Niranjan’s manipulations, but he refuses to believe her, leading to misunderstandings in their relationship.
+Aastha manages to obtain evidence of Niranjan’s intentions, but accidentally presents a blank DVD to the family, further angering Shlok.
+Due to Aastha’s persistent accusations against Niranjan, Shlok divides the house and orders Aastha to stay separately.
+Anjali immediately joins her, openly confessing Niranjan’s control over her and how he deceives everyone, shocking the family.
+Soon after, Jyoti overhears Niranjan admitting his true intentions about Jyoti.
+Devastated, she sides with Anjali and Aastha and tells Shlok that he is being fooled.
+When Sojal learns of Varad’s affair and sees Niranjan dismiss her concerns, she also joins Anjali and Aastha.

 Niranjan learns that Aastha has evidence against him and destroys it.
-He has Aastha kidnapped and tied to a statue set to be burned.
+He has Aastha kidnapped and nearly killed.
 Niranjan prevents Anjali from saving her and takes her away.
-Anjali criticizes Niranjan, and Shlok rescues Aastha.
-They confront Niranjan, who confesses his wrongdoings to Anjali.
-Shlok finally learns the truth about his father and is devastated.
+Anjali criticises Niranjan, and Shlok rescues Aastha.
+Shlok finally learns the truth about Niranjan as he witnesses him confessing his past actions to Anjali.
+Shlok is heartbroken as he loses faith in his father.
 He regrets his past mistreatment of Anjali and his misunderstandings with Aastha.
-Shlok embraces Anjali, calling her his mother, and they both become emotional.
+Shlok apologizes to Anjali for his past behavior and embraces her.
+Anjali is overjoyed to see Shlok's love for her, and they both become emotional.
+Shlok decides to leave his status and wealth, and leaves the Agnihotri house with Aastha and Anjali.

-The next day, Shlok, Aastha, and Anjali leave the Agnihotri mansion.
-They start a modest life by operating a food truck business.
-Niranjan, feeling lonely, regrets his actions.
-Varad foolishly signs a contract with Indrajeet Sarkar, leading to the loss of the Agnihotri's business and house.
-Desperate to find Shlok, Niranjan eventually locates him, Aastha and Anjali, asking for forgiveness, which they grant.
+Shlok and Aastha start a modest life by operating a food truck business in Mumbai.
+Niranjan, feeling lonely, regrets his actions and is desperate to find Shlok.
+He eventually locates Shlok, Aastha and Anjali, asking for forgiveness, which they grant.
+Varad becomes brainwashed and foolishly signs an agreement with Indrajeet Sarkar, leading to the loss of the Agnihotri's assets.
 Varad also seeks forgiveness for his mistakes and is forgiven.

-The reunited Agnihotri family lives together in a small house.
-They devise a plan to reclaim their assets from the Sarkars.
-Shlok and Aastha disguise themselves as Balvankar Singh and Sapna to retrieve their lost assets; Aastha works as Indrajeet’s assistant while Shlok takes care of his children.
-They successfully obtain the Power of Attorney documents.
+The reunited Agnihotri family live together in a small house.
+They plan to reclaim their assets from the Sarkars.
+Shlok and Aastha disguise themselves as Balvankar Singh and Sapna to regain their lost assets; Aastha works as Indrajeet’s assistant while Shlok takes care of his children.
+They successfully obtain the Power of Attorney documents, and reveal their true identities.
 On the day they recover everything, the Sarkars reveal a shocking truth that devastates Anjali and shocks the rest of the family.

-Shortly after, Shlok, Anjali and Aastha are involved in an accident.
-Shlok falls into a coma, Anjali dies and Aastha loses her memory.
-Niranjan, overwhelmed by Anjali’s death, becomes insane and never recovers.
+Shlok, Anjali and Aastha are involved in a deadly accident, in which Shlok falls into a coma, Anjali dies and Aastha loses her memory.
+After hearing the news, Niranjan becomes insane and admitted in a long-term care facility.